James Green Martin

 James Green Martin (February 14, 1819 – October 4, 1878) was a brigadier general in the Confederate States Army during the American Civil War.

 Early life

-Martin was born in Elizabeth City, North Carolina, the son of Dr. William D. Martin and Sophia Dange Martin.
+Martin was born in Elizabeth City, North Carolina, the son of Dr. William D. Martin and Sophia Dauge Martin.
 He attended the United States Military Academy at West Point and graduated in 1840, fourteenth in the class, directly behind future Confederate general Richard S. Ewell.
-On July 12, 1844, Martin married Mary Ann Murray Read, great granddaughter of Declaration of Independence signer George Read and General William Thompson.
+On July 12, 1844, Martin married Mary Ann Murray Read, great-granddaughter of Declaration of Independence signer George Read and General William Thompson.

 Military career

 Martin was commissioned as a second lieutenant in the First Regiment of the United States Artillery.
 He served mainly on the northern coast, on the frontier of Maine, in the Aroostock War, and in the coastal survey.
 He served in the Mexican War and took part in the battles of Monterey, Vera Cruz, Cerro Gordo, Contreras and Churubusco, where he lost his right arm after it was shattered by grapeshot.
 After the wounding, Martin left the field with his sleeve clenched between his teeth and relinquished command of the battery to Stonewall Jackson.
 Due to the loss of his arm, Martin became known by the nickname "Old One Wing."
 Martin was brevetted as a major for his performance at Churubusco and Contreras.

 After the Mexican War, Martin transferred to staff and was appointed assistant quartermaster and was stationed at Fortress Monroe, Philadelphia, Pennsylvania, and Governor's Island.
 Martin then went to Fort Snelling in Minnesota.
 While there, his wife Mary Ann died.
 On February 8, 1858, he married Hetty King, sister of General Rufus King.
 Martin next took part in the Utah War under Albert Sidney Johnston and at the outbreak of the Civil War, he was on staff duty at Fort Riley, Kansas.